 - Configuring pop-ups is not supported in KML layers.
 Any feature data in the layer is automatically displayed in pop-ups; you cannot configure or disable them.

 - Inline styles are not supported when displaying pop-ups in KML layers.

-- If the portal website is installed on the same network as a KML layer, the KML layer will be accessible in the portal website; otherwise, internal KML layers are not supported.
+- If ArcGIS Enterprise is installed on machines in the same network where the KML layer is running, the KML layer will be accessible in the portal website; otherwise, internal KML layers are not supported.